Scroll to content

 • Farne provides excellent pastoral care for all pupils and support from our Family Support Officer.

-• The school’s behaviour policy identifies where reasonable adjustments or changes can be made to ensure the need for exclusion is kept to a minimum.
+• Our behaviour policy identifies where reasonable adjustments or changes can be made to support children with specific needs, this ensures the need for exclusions are kept to a minimum.

 • We use risk assessments and take action to ensure the safety and inclusion of all pupils in all activities.

-• Small group or 1:1 targeted programmes are delivered to children to improve social skills and emotional resilience.
+• We use small-group or 1:1 targeted support to improve social skills, self esteem and emotional resilience.

-• Opportunities to attend residential trips in Year 6 which help to develop social, emotional and behavioural resilience, promoting independence.
+• Residential trips which help to develop social, emotional and behavioural resilience and promote independence.

 As part of Mental Health Awareness Week, the children expressed themselves in different ways.